silverstripe/developer-docs/en/02_Developer_Guides/00_Model/02_Relations.md

 }
 class Supporter extends DataObject
 {
-    // Prior to 4.2.0, this also needs to include the reverse relation name via dot-notation
+    // It can be useful, but not necessary, to include the reverse relation name via dot-notation
     // i.e. 'Supports' => Team::class . '.Supporters'
     private static $belongs_many_many = [
         'Supports' => Team::class,